| Berkshire has had a community vegetable garden since 2008. Produce is donated to local soup kitchens and food banks.

 ACE Hardware (13 Mile and Southfield Rd.)

 Franklin Garden Club

 Berkshire's Proud Dads Club

 for their continued, generous support!

 Many thanks to all the awesome gardeners who volunteer from Spring to Fall!
-This year we grew a variety of heirloom tomatoes, eggplant, radishes, lettuce, mustard greens, a variety of peppers, green beans, cucumbers, peas, carrots, zucchini, squash, cauliflower and broccoli.
+This year we grew a variety of heirloom tomatoes, eggplant, radishes, lettuce, mustard greens, onions, peppers, green beans, cucumbers, peas, carrots, zucchini, squash, and broccoli.

 Volunteers Needed for the 2014 -15 season!

 Incorporating gardening into the educational process empowers children to lead healthy, well-balanced lives.
 When these classroom concepts become part of everyday conversations, enthusiasm spreads, engagement and cooperation grow among family and friends, and communities are transformed into safer, more nurturing environments.

 Hands On Academics-- School gardens provide a hand-on learning laboratory where children can apply and explore classroom concepts.
 From the science of plant biology and natural cycles to the application of math skills to measure, divide and calculate the harvest, students become active and engaged learners.